Have been injured in an accident on someone else’s property? If so, you may have a claim against the property owner.

 Under the legal concept known as premises liability (commonly known as “slip and fall accidents”), a property owner is responsible for any damages you suffer on his or her property due to hazardous conditions they knew or should have known existed.

 After an accident, the property owner’s insurance company will often attempt to settle the claim for far less than you deserve.
-Your best option is to speak to San Diego personal injury attorney Curtis Quay to understand your legal rights.
+Your best option is to speak to San Diego personal injury attorney at Injury Trial Lawyers, APC to understand your legal rights.

 Premises Liability Laws Explained